 Whist we lived in Canada, we discovered “mud rooms” or supersized porches to my friends in the UK.
 We also discovered that they were essential when the snow hit and the whole family walks into the house covered in snow and salt.
 But they are of course an awesome space for families.
 A place for school bags and gym kids.
 Shoes and coats.
 And a place to sit little people down to get their shoes on or even teach them to put their shoes on by themselves (when you’re not running late for school).

 So on my list of must haves for our family home was a mud room.
 When we bought the house, this was the entrance to the garage which ran nearly all the length of the house with a toilet and pantry at the back.
-I knocked through the space, insulated, added some new internal walls to create a mud room at the front, then a playroom, downstairs loo and utility at the back (you can see the before and after floor plan here).
+I knocked through the space, insulated, added some new internal walls to create a mud room at the front, then a playroom, downstairs loo and utility at the back.
 I reconfigured the entrance to the house to where the garage pull up door was and bricked up the old front door to be a window.

 Here is a before shot.